cdwcgt/osu-wiki/wiki/Tournaments/MCNC/4K2022/en.md

 7. Results of the Qualifiers Stage will be published via a Statistics sheet.

 ### Mappool instructions
-1. There will be one mappool for each stage, except for the Finals and Grand Finals, which will share the same mappool.
+1. There will be one mappool for each stage.
 2. Each mappool consists of a fixed amount of maps each stage which will all be played under FreeMod conditions.
 This means that there is a unique FreeMod bracket.
 3. The mappool sizes are as follows:
    - Qualifiers: 8 beatmaps